-13. Business Process Industry Association of Jamaica (BPIAJ) www.bpiaj.com
+13. Global Services Association of Jamaica (GSAJ www.gsaj.com

 The Business Process Industry Association of Jamaica supports the growth and development of the Information and Communication Technology/Business Process Outsourcing (ICT/BPO) sector in Jamaica.
 The BPIAJ's mission is to lobby the government on behalf of BPO operators to improve the operating and regulatory environment, as well as promote the attractiveness of Jamaica as an investment destination.